 That is where employee equity comes into play.

 Sharing in a company’s success through employee equity plans not only helps you create a loyal partnership with your employees, but also gives you a way to offer an incentive with a non-salary remuneration option.

 Companies who adopt employee share plans can more easily enhance brand culture and reputation, attract new talent, increase staff loyalty and boost productivity, ultimately resulting in better retention.

 Another very welcomed side effect is that such programmes help to align the interests of employees with those of shareholders, since they become shareholders themselves; everyone is working towards a common goal.

 An equity plan that's properly explained to employees ensures their empowerment and the company's success.

 Democratising equity in your company is not only a great retention strategy leading to a boost in staff morale, it is also a clever tactic to keep them on board for longer until they fully reap the benefits of the compensation plan.

 Vesting helps employers encourage staff to stay through the period of time until their shares are granted to them.
 Shares or options do not belong to the employee until they have met the requirements of the vesting schedule, which, in some cases, can take up to five years.

 Let’s assume an employee has been granted 10,000 shares with a vesting period of four years, with 25% at the end of each year.
 The employee must stay with the company at least a full year to be able to exercise the first 2,500 shares and must stay until the end of the fourth year to exercise them in full.

-Ledgy handles all the moving parts of your equity plans from issuing, to vesting, and exercising, while allowing your employees to see their stake in the company's future with their own dashboard.
+Ledgy helps you handle all the moving parts of managing equity plans from issuing, to vesting, and exercising, while allowing your employees to see their stake in the company's future with their own dashboard.